 As the truck erupted in flames, torrents of water come cascading down from the hilltops … heading straight for the tram!

 “One of the goals of the show is for guests to actually think there’s a real threat there,” explained show producer Richard Vaughn.
 “You will be able to smell the oil and feel the heat and the water.”

 The spectacular finale of fire, water and an earthquake “is a startling and dramatic closing curtain to the show,” said John Gould, production designer.

 Over the years, the Backstage Studio Tour saw a number of changes.
 Many guests found committing two hours to an attraction to be too long, so the Backstage Tour was broken down into three segments: The Studio Showcase (costumes, props and set pieces), Inside the Magic (a special effects and production tour) and the Catastrophe Canyon experience.

 And early on, because of the park’s popularity, the trams stopped driving along New York Street.
 In 2003, the addition of the massive Lights!
 Motors!
 Action!
 Stunt Show arena meant demolishing backstage sets and props areas.

-Lastly, the new Toy Story Land, which debuted in 2018, and the pending opening of Star Wars Land gobbled up just about any remaining Backstage Studio Tour real estate.
+Lastly, Toy Story Land and Star Wars: Galaxy’s Edge gobbled up just about any remaining Backstage Studio Tour real estate.